top of page

 🐾 Alongside testing & treatment, maintaining a clean environment is critical—use Ingenious Probiotics to disinfect home & outdoor areas without harming beneficial bacteria.

-📌 Dosage: 10 drops per 20 lbs of body weight daily (25 drops if using a glycerite tincture).
+📌 Dosage: 10 drops per 20 lbs of body weight daily.

 📌 Let chopped garlic sit for 15 minutes to activate Allicin before feeding.